Docs

 Debug questions to ask:

-• Is a bottom coming from a true denominator singularity?
+• Is a bottom coming from a non-finite payload (fault_mask) or a finite threshold trigger (semantic_bottom_mask)?

 • Did a prior input already carry bottom_mask=True?